 Business and management

-Cambridge Judge Business School works with students and organisations to identify important problems and questions and challenge people to find innovative answers.
+Cambridge Judge Business School (CJBS) works with students and organisations to identify important problems and questions and challenge people to find innovative answers.

 Direct economic impact

 Since 1990, the Business School has forged a reputation as a centre of rigorous thinking and high-impact transformative education, situated within one of the world's most prestigious research universities and at the heart of the Cambridge Cluster, the most successful technology entrepreneurship grouping in Europe.
 The Cambridge Cluster generates over £13bn in revenue and includes companies such as ARM Holdings, Autonomy Systems, AVEVA Group, Blinkx, and Xention.

 The Business School pursues innovation through interdisciplinary insight, entrepreneurial spirit and collaboration.
 Cutting edge research is rooted in real-world challenges and students and clients are encouraged to ask excellent questions to create real-world change.
 Through our thriving Business School, the University of Cambridge has a direct economic impact on the business world, contributing significantly to new start-up companies through experience and the study of entrepreneurship.
 Our academics' expertise is shared with a diverse range of users including entrepreneurs, non-profit organisations and businesses run by our own alumni.
 We specialise in deep engagement with companies and individuals, fostering long-term collaborations.